balena-io/docs/pages/learn/welcome/production-plan.md

 ### Multiple developers

 During the prototyping phase, you may want to allow multiple developers to share resources.
-With {{ $names.company.lower }}, you can add multiple developers as [collaborators][collaborators] to an application, giving them the ability to manage the application's devices and push code updates.
+With {{ $names.company.lower }}, you can add multiple developers as [collaborators][collaborators] to a fleet, giving them the ability to manage the fleet's devices and push code updates.

 ## Phase 3: Pilot